yogendrabaskota/NepaliASR/README.md

    ```

 2. Click on the "Start Recording" button.
-3. Speak in Nepali for 5 seconds.
+3. Speak in Nepali language for the required time and click on 'stop' button when you finished speaking.
 4. View the transcription in the "Live Transcription" section.
+You can also copy the text by clicking 'copy' button available there.

 ## File Structure
 ```